SIMPLE: Simple Intensity Map Producer for Line Emission: HETDEX forecast

 Figure \ref{fig:correlation_matrix_monoquadrupole_hetdex} shows the correlation matrices of the data vectors for the different power spectra that include the shot noise in the high-$z$ HETDEX mock.
 The correlation matrix $R$ of a vector $\mathbf{\Phi}$ is given by $R^\mathbf{\Phi}_{mn} = {C^\mathbf{\Phi}_{mn}}/\sqrt{C^\mathbf{\Phi}_{mm} C^\mathbf{\Phi}_{nn}}$, where the covariance matrix is given in Eq.~\eqref{eq:cov}.

-The galaxy auto-power spectrum monopole has a large off-diagonal correlation, which increases with increasing $k$.
+The galaxy autopower spectrum monopole has a large off-diagonal correlation that increases with increasing $k$.
 This is mainly due to the mode coupling introduced by the convolution with the complicated window function.
-The galaxy auto-power spectrum monopole and quadrupole have a systematic low-level cross-correlation visible as stripes at constant $k$ of the quadrupole.
+The galaxy autopower spectrum monopole and quadrupole have a systematic low-level cross correlation that is visible as stripes at constant $k$ of the quadrupole.
 This may result from the imperfect integration of the $\mu$ values, in which the Legendre polynomials are no longer orthogonal \citep[see Appendix D.2.3 of][]{agrawal/etal:2017}{}{}.

-The correlation matrices of the intensity auto-power spectrum and the cross-power spectrum without sky subtraction are dominated by diagonal elements.
+The correlation matrices of the intensity autopower spectrum and the cross-power spectrum without sky subtraction are dominated by diagonal elements.
 They have an off-diagonal correlation between the monopole and quadrupole power spectra at the same $k$, which is slightly higher than the noise around most off-diagonal elements.
 Although this monopole-quadrupole correlation is positive without sky subtraction, it is larger and negative with sky subtraction.
-The off-diagonal correlation for the intensity auto-power spectrum monopole is negligible because the covariance is dominated by the uncorrelated intensity noise.
+The off-diagonal correlation for the intensity autopower spectrum monopole is negligible because the covariance is dominated by the uncorrelated intensity noise.
+Because of the strong non-Gaussianity of lognormal realizations, the off-diagonal elements of the covariance matrix are overestimated \citep[][]{blot/etal:2019}{}{}. \textsc{Simple} therefore returns a conservative estimate of the S/N. This effect is most relevant for the galaxy power spectrum, the correlation matrix of which has the largest off-diagonal terms, as shown in Figure \ref{fig:correlation_matrix_monoquadrupole_hetdex}.